Tominous/dyno-status/README.md

 * 31 July 2019
     * `0.1.10` - Fixed a rare `'connectedCount' of undefined` TypeError
     * `0.1.11` - Increased request timeouts to 60 seconds
+    * `0.1.12` - Added beta branch.
+All unstable updates will go there.